furkleindustries/inklecate-node/README.md

   -c: Count all visits to knots, stitches and weave points, not just those referenced by TURNS_SINCE and read counts.
   -p: Play mode.
   --verbose: Verbose mode - print compilation timings.
-  -w, --wasm: Use the experimental WebAssembly compilation mode and not executable inklecate.
   --glob: Treat input filepaths as globs.
 Glob matching uses minimatch.
   --DEBUG: Enable debug logging for inklecate-node.
 ```